foxypool/docs/docs/proof-of-spacetime/foxy-pool/pools/flax-og/getting-started.md

 !!! info
     Please note that untrusted members have to accumulate 1.75 XFX in their collateral balance before receiving rewards by the pool to protect the pool against cheaters.
-When leaving the pool you can claim your collateral balance by contacting the pool operator.
+When leaving the pool you can claim your collateral balance via the pools web ui.

     Currently, only long known members of the [Foxy Discord](https://discord.gg/gNHhn9y) are trusted, but if such a person knows you very well, he can vouch for you.

 ## Getting started

+!!! warning
+    Due to the fact that Foxy-Pool does not know which of your plots are farming on Foxy-Pool and which are farming solo, all plots using the same pool public key need to farm on Foxy-Pool to avoid getting flagged for cheating.

 !!! info
     The following changes are only necessary for the node running the `farmer` service.
 If you run the GUI you also run the `farmer` service.
 As such if you run a multi harvester setup you only need to update the node with the farmer on it, the harvesters can remain as is.